 Earplugs For Concerts

-In addition, I love this style earplug because, unlike foam earplugs, they're relatively easy to insert and remove.
+In addition, I love this style earplug because, unlike foam options, they're relatively easy to insert and remove.
 This is ideal for a concert, where you will have time in between sets where you will want to take the earplugs out as you talk to friends.

 Earplugs For Music Festivals